wordofwarning/wordofwarning.org/current/2013-poolside/durationalb/index.md

 **Rosanne Robertson | Semi-automatic**
 The connection between a subtle movement and an imposing sound.
 By connecting body, object, action and sound via the amplified vibration of a surface this piece presents an uncomplicated arrangement exploring control.
 A continuous moment of control charged with the impeding terror of possible loss of control.

-**Frances-Kay | Scaffold**
-Exploring the effects of duration on the mind, body and performance.

 **Martin Hamblen | Cutting Corners**
 I use installation, intervention, time-based media and performance.
 Inspired by Duchamp and Beuys my practise is democratic and egalitarian in delivery and execution, reacting to and embracing the laypersons common criticism of contemporary art: "I could do that".